-Given that Sustainability Risk is integrated in the investment process of the Sub-Fund, the Sub-Investment Manager does not believe that Sustainability Risks will have a material negative impact on the long-term returns of the Sub-Fund.
-However, please note that the assessment of the impact of Sustainability Risks on the performance of the Sub-Fund is difficult to predict and is subject to inherent limitations such as the availability and quality of the data.
+Given the manner in which Sustainability Risk is integrated in the investment process of the Sub-Fund, together with the binding environmental and social characteristics promoted by the Sub-Fund, the Investment Manager does not believe that Sustainability Risks will have a material negative impact on the long-term returns of the Sub-Fund.
+However, the assessment of the impact of Sustainability Risks on the performance of the Sub-Fund is difficult to predict and is subject to inherent limitations such as the availability and quality of the data.
 Furthermore, Sustainability Risk is an evolving, multi-faceted risk category and the likely impact of Sustainability Risk on the Sub-Fund's performance may vary during the lifetime of the Sub-Fund.